-Best places to eat Thanksgiving dinner in the U.S.
+Best places to eat Thanksgiving dinner in the US

 Could Washington, D.C., the embodiment of America's differences as a nation, possibly provide an amiable setting for a holiday reputed for its dinner-table discord?

-Well, a reassuring cast of Washingtonians will be joining hands and giving thanks together at this Low Country cuisine institution that's hosted one of the heartiest Thanksgiving feasts for the past 20 years just two blocks away from the White House.
+Well, a reassuring cast of Washingtonians will be joining hands and giving thanks together at this South Carolina Low Country cuisine institution that's hosted one of the heartiest Thanksgiving feasts for the past couple of decades just two blocks away from the White House.

 Starters include she-crab soup and fried green tomatoes.
-Then you can choose from one of five entrees, including turkey (roasted or fried) and crab-stuffed flounder.
-Traditional Southern sides and desserts such as collards and cobbler finish off the menu.
+Then you can choose from various entrees, including seafood favorites, if you want to depart from turkey.
+And how about some cobbler to finish off the meal?

-It's OK to feel good about gluttony at this hip Culver City restaurant renaissance leader that specializes in New American comfort food with all the organic, locally sourced fixin's you desire.
-A sampling of Akasha's creative and relatively guilt-free Thanksgiving feast includes:
+If you in the Los Angeles area, it's OK to feel good about gluttony at this hip Culver City restaurant renaissance leader that specializes in New American comfort food with all the organic, locally sourced fixings you desire.

--- Herb-roasted turkey from a local farm accompanied by chestnut and sage stuffing (and a West Coast sable fish if turkey's not your thing)

--- A pie buffet!
-Varieties include pumpkin, coconut custard and numerous others.
+A sampling of Akasha's creative and relatively guilt-free Thanksgiving feast includes a roast cauliflower bisque, herb-roasted turkey from a local farm accompanied by chestnut and sage stuffing (and a West Coast sable fish if turkey's not your thing) and a pie buffet that includes pumpkin, maple pecan and coconut custard among others.

 Akasha, 9543 Culver Blvd., Culver City, California; +1 310 845 1700.

-Courtesy Primehouse
+Courtesy Hyeholde

-Renown for its hand-selected, dry aged steak -- the turkey of the Plains -- the culinary canvas also offers the steak of the forest: turkey!
+Downriver from Pittsburgh in Caraopolis, the Hyeholde was built as a home and a restaurant in the 1930s from several old barns.
+Today, you'll find four acres of gardens and winding stone paths here.

+Its traditional Thanksgiving menu includes roast turkey, baked salmon, prime rib, glazed sweet potatoes, root vegetable gratin, plenty of other sides and pumpkin pie along with other desserts.

 Wrigley Mansion